avipars/DB-Mini-Project/Stage1/README.md

 ### [Indexing](https://github.com/avipars/DB-Mini-Project/blob/main/Stage1/Index_Constraints/Constraints.sql)

 To optimize the performance of queries on the database, we created indexes on the columns that are frequently used.
-Additionally, all foreign keys for each table are also used as indexes.
+Additionally, all foreign keys for each table are also used as indexes (This helps for referential integrity, as it prevents data being deleted when its referenced elsewhere).

 * [Logs for indexing](https://github.com/avipars/DB-Mini-Project/blob/main/Stage1/Index_Constraints/Index.log)